 These steps can improve your heart rhythm and overall health.
 Remember, a holistic strategy is vital for effective AFib care.

 Armed with insights on how stress and insomnia might increase your AFib risk post-menopause, you are ready to proactively care for your heart.
 It is about more than monitoring heartbeats.
 It is about knowing what can upset your heart's rhythm.
-With Dr. Karthigesan's expertise in electrophysiology, you receive all-encompassing care that goes beyond the physical.
-If you are facing heart health issues and seek support, reach out to Dr. Karthigesan, the top interventional cardiologist & Electrophysiologist in Chennai.
-We are here to guide you, ensuring a steady heartbeat and a peaceful mind.
+If you’re dealing with heart health concerns and need support, reach out to an experienced interventional cardiologist and electrophysiologist.

 Research indicates that both stress and lack of sleep can be associated with atrial fibrillation (AFib), which is the most common type of arrhythmia.
 Here are the key findings: